vasicvuk/EFCore.BulkExtensions.Open/README.md

-# EFCore.BulkExtensions.MIT
+# EfCore.BulkExtensions.Open

+Note: This repository is a renamed fork of videokojot/EFCore.BulkExtensions.MIT.
+It continues the MIT-licensed lineage with updated targets and package IDs.

-## This is MIT fork of [EFCore.BulkExtensions](https://github.com/borisdj/EFCore.BulkExtensions).
+## This is MIT fork of [EFCore.BulkExtensions](https://github.com/borisdj/EFCore.BulkExtensions) via [videokojot/EFCore.BulkExtensions.MIT](https://github.com/videokojot/EFCore.BulkExtensions.MIT).
 ### Why?
 Original project changed it's license to dual license (commercial and free only under certain conditions).
 This fork is distributed under MIT license.
 ### When?